NIRSpec MOS and MSATA Observing Process

 (2) Program update submission

 After proposal acceptance, the JWST cycle Long Range Plan (LRP) is created, whereby the schedulability of pending observations is examined and corresponding observing windows are planned.
 A scheduling team at STScI will then assign a fixed APA to each MOS science observation (and other observations using the MSA Target Acquisition methodology, MSATA).
 This Assigned APA will be communicated back to teams and will appear in the MOS Observation template so teams may continue the MOS observation planning process.
 Observers of accepted programs will re-plan MOS observations with the MPT using the Assigned APA.
 If the observing strategy has not changed, this can be accomplished easily and in one step in the MPT.
+The planning of MOS program updates must additionally wait for any NIRCam pre-imaging that was proposed.
+Additionally, it is recommended to prepare the final updates close in time before the deadline, to make use of the latest shutter operability information, which evolves with time.

 Additionally, in this second submission stage, the observing team will further define target acquisition parameters and select reference stars from their source catalog for each visit using MSATA, so that the visits become flight-executable.
 Reference stars are selected for the first science position of each visit.
 If suitable reference stars in the field have been identified in the MSA catalog, this has also been designed to be a simple singe selection step in APT.